- Service Providers

 The Motor Vehicle Sales Authority (VSA) of B.C. is the delegated authority administrating the Motor Dealer Act, which governs the industry of motor vehicle sales in BC.

 HealthyFamilies BC is your family's one-stop online resource for health and wellness information.

 Traffic Injury Research Foundation – http://tirf.ca/

 The Traffic Injury Research Foundation (TIRF) conducts and publishes extensive peer reviewed research, consulting with CCMTA members to share statistics and collaborate on best practices.

-The Canadian Centre on Substance Abuse (CCSA) works under federal legislated mandate to provide national leadership and evidence-informed analysis and advice to mobilise collaborative efforts to reduce alcohol- and other drug-related harms.
-Working with RoadSafetyBC, the CCSA conducted the BC Roadside Survey on Impaired Driving, which measured, analysed and reported on the incidence of this behaviour on BC roads.
+The Canadian Centre on Substance Abuse (CCSA) works under federal legislated mandate to provide national leadership and evidence-informed analysis and advice to mobilize collaborative efforts to reduce alcohol- and other drug-related harms.
+Working with RoadSafetyBC, the CCSA conducted the BC Roadside Survey on Impaired Driving, which measured, analyzed and reported on the incidence of this behaviour on BC roads.

 United States National Highway Traffic Safety Administration – www.nhtsa.gov